Whitehead's point-free geometry: Inclusion-based point-free geometry (mereology)

 A model of G1–G7 is an inclusion space.

 Definition.
 Given some inclusion space S, an abstractive class is a class G of regions such that S\G is totally ordered by inclusion.
-Moreover, there does not exist a region included in all of the regions included in G.
+Moreover, there does not exist a region included in all of the regions in G.

 Intuitively, an abstractive class defines a geometrical entity whose dimensionality is less than that of the inclusion space.
 For example, if the inclusion space is the Euclidean plane, then the corresponding abstractive classes are points and lines.

 Inclusion-based point-free geometry (henceforth "point-free geometry") is essentially an axiomatization of Simons's system W. In turn, W formalizes a theory of Whitehead whose axioms are not made explicit.
 Point-free geometry is W with this defect repaired.
 Simons did not repair this defect, instead proposing in a footnote that the reader do so as an exercise.
 The primitive relation of W is Proper Part, a strict partial order.
 The theory of Whitehead (1919) has a single primitive binary relation K defined as xKy ↔ y < x.
 Hence K is the converse of Proper Part.
 Simons's WP1 asserts that Proper Part is irreflexive and so corresponds to G1.
 G3 establishes that inclusion, unlike Proper Part, is antisymmetric.

 Point-free geometry is closely related to a dense linear order D, whose axioms are G1-3, G5, and the totality axiom $x \le y \lor y \le x.$ Hence inclusion-based point-free geometry would be a proper extension of D (namely D ∪ {G4, G6, G7}), were it not that the D relation "≤" is a total order.